 6. Representations and Warranties.

 a.
-Each Party represents and warrants that: (i) it is duly organized and validly existing under the laws of the jurisdiction of its incorporation or organization, and has full power and authority to perform all of its obligations under the Agreement; and (ii) the person executing the Agreement on its behalf is duly authorized and empowered to bind the Party to the Agreement.
+Each Party represents and warrants that: (i) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation or organization, and has full power and authority to perform all of its obligations under the Agreement; and (ii) the person executing the Agreement on its behalf is duly authorized and empowered to bind the Party to the Agreement.

 b.
-Client further represents and warrants that: (i) where Client provides Personal Data to Korn Ferry, Client has provided the required notices and obtained all necessary rights and consents to provide to Korn Ferry an individual’s Personal Data, for the purposes stated in the Agreement; and (ii) the transfer to, collection of, and use by Korn Ferry of Personal Data in accordance with the Agreement does not violate any applicable laws or any third party rights.
+Client further represents and warrants that: (i) where Client provides Personal Data to Korn Ferry, Client has provided the required notices and obtained all necessary rights and consents to provide to Korn Ferry an individual’s Personal Data, for the purposes stated in the Agreement; and (ii) the collection of Personal Data by Korn Ferry at Client’s direction through customization of relevant Services does not violate any applicable laws or any third party rights.
 “Personal Data” means any information that Korn Ferry has access to, obtains, uses, maintains or otherwise handles in connection with the performance of the Services that identifies an individual or relates to an identifiable individual.

 c.
-EXCEPT AS PROVIDED IN THE AGREEMENT, KORN FERRY DISCLAIMS ALL OTHER REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+EXCEPT AS PROVIDED IN THE AGREEMENT, KORN FERRY DISCLAIMS ALL OTHER REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

 7. Intellectual Property.

 a.
 Client retains ownership of all materials, and the intellectual property rights in those materials, provided to Korn Ferry by or on behalf of Client (“Client Materials”).
 Subject to Section 7.b. and upon payment in full of Korn Ferry’s Fees, Client will also own copies of reports and analyses Korn Ferry delivers to Client under the Agreement (“New Materials”).
 Client may use the New Materials in the form provided for its internal purposes only; Client may not use the New Materials for any other purpose or permit any other person, firm or entity to use the New Materials.

 b.
 The performance of the Services and creation of the New Materials will require the use of Korn Ferry Materials.
 “Korn Ferry Materials” include methodologies, preexisting programs, instruments, models, proprietary information, patents, registered and unregistered trademarks, trade names, trade secrets, copyrights, prototypes, inventions, algorithms, designs, compilations, computer software programs, tools, databases, evaluation guides, report forms, scoring guides, scoring algorithms, scoring instructions, scoring software and norms.
 Korn Ferry Materials include both Korn Ferry’s preexisting intellectual property and any modifications, derivatives or improvements it makes thereto, and any intellectual property it creates independently of its performance under this Agreement.
 Korn Ferry may customize, modify, translate, or expand Korn Ferry Materials to apply to Client’s unique requirements (collectively, a “Customization”).
 Any Customization will be Korn Ferry Materials exclusive of any Client Materials included therein.
 Korn Ferry owns Korn Ferry Materials at all times, and reserves all rights not expressly granted under the Agreement.
 Except as set forth in applicable Product/Service Specific Terms, the Agreement will not be construed as a license to copy, modify, create derivative works from, publish, disclose or otherwise use Korn Ferry Materials.
 Client will not download, copy, publish, disclose, create derivative works of, disassemble, decompile or otherwise attempt to reverse engineer Korn Ferry Materials, nor will Client permit any other person to do so.
 Client will be liable for all violations of these restrictions by its employees, subcontractors, or agents.

 c.
 If a Customization includes Client Materials, Client grants to Korn Ferry a non-exclusive, limited, non-transferable license to use the Client Materials solely to provide the Services in connection with the Customization.
 Client represents and warrants that it has all the necessary rights to include the Client Materials in the Customization.

 8. Confidential Information.

 b.
 Recipient will not use any Discloser Confidential Information for any purpose other than to perform its obligations under the Agreement.
 Recipient will not disclose any Discloser Confidential Information to third parties or to its employees, other than employees or third parties who are required to have the Confidential Information to perform obligations under the Agreement and who are bound by confidentiality terms substantially similar to those in this Section 8.
 Recipient and Discloser will each be responsible for any breach of the Agreement by its representatives.
 Recipient will protect Confidential Information from disclosure to others using the same degree of care it uses to protect its own confidential information, but in any case no less than a commercially reasonable degree of care.
 Any permitted reproduction of Confidential Information will contain all confidential or proprietary legends that appear on the original.
 If Recipient is required by law, regulations, or court order to disclose any of Discloser’s Confidential Information, Recipient, where legally allowed, will promptly notify Discloser in writing prior to making any disclosure.
 Discloser may, at its sole expense, seek a protective order or other appropriate remedy from the proper authority.
 If no protective order or other remedy is obtained, or Discloser waives compliance with this Agreement, Recipient will furnish only the legally required portion of Confidential Information and will exercise all reasonable efforts to obtain reliable assurance that confidential treatment will be accorded to the Confidential Information to the extent possible.

 c.
 Services may include coaching services (“Coaching Services”) for specific individual(s) (each a “Coachee”).
 Korn Ferry and the Coachee must have open and frank communications for the Coaching Services to be effective.
 Communications between Korn Ferry and a Coachee will be, so far as is reasonably possible, confidential.
 Korn Ferry will not be asked or allowed to disclose information provided to Korn Ferry in confidence by a Coachee, except information which Korn Ferry in good faith believes is in one of the following categories: (i) information that the Coachee or some other person is, has, or may become engaged in illegal activity; (ii) information that the Coachee or some other person is, has, or may become a danger or health and safety risk to himself or herself or third persons; (iii) information that the Coachee authorizes Korn Ferry to release; (iv) information that generally informs Client of the scope, nature and timing of any activity, the goals in the development and coaching plan for the Coaching Services, or the progress being made in attaining the established goals or as otherwise required in connection with the engagement; or (v) information that may have a material or adverse effect on Client, the Korn Ferry coach or Korn Ferry.
 Korn Ferry and the Korn Ferry coach may obtain information from the Coachee’s supervisors, co-workers and other persons concerning the Coachee’s work performance.
 This information, including the identity of any person providing the information, is and will remain so far as is reasonably possible confidential and neither Client nor the Coachee will have access to this information.
 The Coachee will be advised of these coaching rules prior to participating in the coaching assignment.
 If any information arising from the Coaching Services is required to be disclosed by any subpoena or other court order, under any applicable law or regulation, Korn Ferry will be entitled to make any required disclosure.
 Korn Ferry will undertake to notify Client or the Coachee prior to disclosing the Confidential Information, unless prohibited by the terms of the order or legal requirement.

 d.
-Nothing in the Agreement prohibits, or is intended in any manner to prohibit, Recipient from reporting possible violations of federal law or regulations to any governmental agency or entity, including the Department of Justice, the Securities and Exchange Commission, Congress, and any agency Inspector General, or making other disclosures that are protected under the whistleblower provisions of federal law or regulations.
+Nothing in the Agreement prohibits, or is intended in any manner to prohibit, Recipient from reporting possible violations of law or regulations to any governmental agency or entity or making other disclosures that are protected under the whistleblower provisions of applicable law or regulations.
 Recipient does not need Discloser’s prior authorization to make any protected reports or disclosures; nor is Recipient required to notify Discloser that protected reports or disclosures have been made.
-Without limiting the foregoing, nothing in the Agreement is intended to interfere with or restrain the immunity provided under 18 U.S.C.
-Section 1833(b) for confidential disclosures of trade secrets to government officials or lawyers, solely to report or investigate a suspected violation of law or included in a sealed filing in court or other proceeding.
+Without limiting the foregoing, nothing in the Agreement is intended to interfere with or restrain the immunity provided under applicable whistleblower laws for confidential disclosures of trade secrets to government officials or lawyers, solely to report or investigate a suspected violation of law or included in a sealed filing in court or other proceeding.

 e.
-Upon Discloser’s written request, Recipient will destroy Discloser’s Confidential Information in its possession, but Recipient may: (i) retain copies of Confidential Information that it is required to retain by law or regulation; (ii) retain copies of its work product that contain Confidential Information for archival purposes or to defend its work product; and (iii) store copies made as part of routine back up of its information technology systems but the Confidential Information must continue to be handled in accordance with this Section 8.
+Upon Discloser’s written request, Recipient will destroy Discloser’s Confidential Information in its possession, but Recipient may: (i) retain copies of Confidential Information that it is required to retain by law or regulation; (ii) retain copies of Confidential Information to resolve disputes that have arisen under this Agreement; and (iii) store copies made as part of routine back up of its information technology systems but the Confidential Information Recipient retains must continue to be handled in accordance with this Section 8.